At first or all the time anyway…

 This is a distraction space.
 It’s still home.

 It’s hard to turn off when you’re at home.
 Exercising in the living room, means you can see the dishes in the kitchen.
 The TV is right there.
 Kids and pets want to interrupt for a snack or attention.

 It’s the same issue people working remotely (something I know a little bit about) or from home often fail to manage.
 They try to work from bed, the couch, or the kitchen table.

 A small training gym like ours is only about 3000 square feet.
-That’s about as big as most people’s houses in North America and it’s way bigger than most people’s houses outside of North America.
+That’s about as big (or bigger) as most people’s houses in North America and it’s way bigger than most people’s houses outside of North America.

 Have a workout room dedicated to the practice.
 Or at least a significant chunk of one.